| Expeditionary AdvisoryPackage (EAP)

 the loss of the tactical level (brigade and kandak) advisor teams and

 the enablers (fires, ISR, CAS, MEDEVAC, etc.) they brought to the fight.
+In 2014 Resolute Support put together a concept

 called the Expeditionary Advisory Package where a group of advisor